Murwillumbah: Transport

 The Pacific Highway passed through South Murwillumbah, but the town was completely bypassed when the 27 kilometre dual carriageway Yelgun to Chinderah upgrade was opened in August 2002.
 The pre-existing highway, now significantly quieter, was renamed The Tweed Valley Way, and is the main means of access to Murwillumbah from both north and south.

 A road leading north west, a scenic tourist drive, heads along the Numinbah Valley through the towns of Chillingham, Numinbah and Natural Bridge.
 A road south west of the town heads to Kyogle via the town of Uki, passing near to Nimbin en route.

 Murwillumbah railway station was the terminus of the Casino–Murwillumbah branch line, and had daily services to Sydney until the line closed in 2004.
 Today NSW TrainLink coaches to and from Casino provide connections to Sydney, while the station itself is used as a tourist information centre.

 Several bus services serve the area.
 Murwillumbah Bus Company offers regular services to major parts of the town, as well as Condong and Uki.
 Parson's Bus Service links passengers with Pottsville, Cabarita Beach, and Stokers Siding.
 Gosel's Bus Service offers services to Nimbin via Uki.
 Singh's Bus Service links the town to Chillingham, Tyalgum and Eungella.
 Kinetic Gold Coast operate hourly service to Tweed Heads via Terranora.

 Murwillumbah's airfield, Whittle Field (ICAO code YMUR), is named after a noted local World War II Spitfire pilot, the late Bob Whittle.
 There are no scheduled flights, but its 800-metre grass runway supports Murwillumbah Aero Club and business activities including crop-dusting, aircraft restoration, training and scenic charter flights.

+The nearest airports to the town are Gold Coast Airport, located 35 km north east, Ballina Byron Gateway Airport, located 75 km south east and Brisbane Airport, located 149 km north of Murwillumbah.